Leafos-ClickMeForDiscord/Leafos-ClickMeForDiscord/README.md

-- 👋 Hi, I’m @Leafos-ClickMeForDiscord
+- 👋 Hi, I’m Leafos
-- 👀 I’m interested in PonyTown, and other fandoms!
+- 👀 I’m interested in PonyTown, FFXIV, and other fandoms!
 Ask me about them ^^
 - 🌱 I love Bulbasaur, stars and the colour green
 - 📫 How to reach me: on Discord please!
 Yumi_Leafos
 - 😄 Pronouns: She/They